EU and US trade representatives hold good call, day after President Trump delays new tariffs

 The negotiations had been stuck, with Washington demanding unilateral concessions from Brussels to open up to US business while the EU seeks an agreement in which both sides could gain, according to people familiar with the talks.

-The EU already faces 25% US import tariffs on its steel, aluminium and cars and so-called "reciprocal" tariffs of 10% for almost all other goods, a levy that had been due to rise to 20% after Trump's 90-day pause expires in July.
+The EU already faces 25 per cent US import tariffs on its steel, aluminium and cars and so-called "reciprocal" tariffs of 10 per cent for almost all other goods, a levy that had been due to rise to 20 per cent after Trump's 90-day pause expires in July.

-The levy could increase to 50% in a no-deal scenario, which could raise consumer prices on everything from German BMWs to Italian olive oil and hurt demand for French luxury handbags from LVMH.
+The levy could increase to 50 per cent in a no-deal scenario, which could raise consumer prices on everything from German BMWs to Italian olive oil and hurt demand for French luxury handbags from LVMH.

-It was not clear, however, whether the 50% would be levied on imports not subject to the US 'reciprocal' tariff, such as steel, cars and other products subject to investigations, such as semiconductors, pharmaceutical products and lumber.
+It was not clear, however, whether the 50 per cent would be levied on imports not subject to the US "reciprocal" tariff, such as steel, cars and other products subject to investigations, such as semiconductors, pharmaceutical products and lumber.